 Many family business leaders never question whether to have a board of directors.
 If the business is set up as a corporation, most of the time it is legally required to have a board of some kind.
-Even if not obligatory, it’s seen as the best way.
-A board of directors seems like something sophisticated, successful family businesses have.
-So they set one up.
+A board of directors seems like something sophisticated, successful family businesses have, so they set one up.

 In reality, a functional board of directors is not useful or appropriate for most smaller family businesses.
 That’s not because boards are bad.
 It’s because many family businesses, especially those still led by their founders, are not ready to accept outside guidance.
 In these circumstances, which are common, input from an active board is more hindrance than help.